golangclub/golangcn.org/golangcnSite/content/english/blog/become-a-member-of-golang-china-club.md

 ---

-If you have more than 10 effective commits merged into the [Go repo](https://github.com/golang/go), feel free to [send an email applying for membership.](mailto:join@golangcn.org) You will also get an email account with the suffix @golangcn.org permanently, for email activation [see doc](../email-settings).
+If you have more than 10 effective commits (abbreviated to EC) merged into the [Go Repos](https://github.com/orgs/golang/repositories), feel free to [send an email applying for membership.](mailto:join@golangcn.org) You will also get an email account with the suffix @golangcn.org permanently, for email activation [see doc](../email-settings).

-Please note that the aforementioned effective commits refer to source code changes such as bug fixes, code optimizations, code refactoring, new features, etc., rather than typo fixes.
+Please note that the aforementioned "effective commits" implies source code changes such as bug fixes, global/local optimizations, functionality refactorings and new features, etc.

+NFC (non functional commits) such as typo fixes, test case supplementations and dead code eliminations are not considered as EC.
+Since the core opinion of us is not only holding titles of "golang contributor", but also diving into the Go internals and improving our coding skills.

 Being a member of the Club, you can enjoy a wide range of exclusive benefits and unparalleled job opportunities.